genericallyloud/wzrdschool/README.md

 5. open the browser to localhost:8889

 If you want to be able to edit the app and see the changes, run `grunt watch`, and the typescript will recompile automatically on save.

+## To play

+Alright, there's not much to actually play yet, but you can move your black rectangle (aka dark wizard) left or right using 'a' and 'd', and you can jump with the spacebar.
+There isn't really any collision detection yet so, not exactly a challenge. :)